aleexgort/Bachelor_Thesis/README.md

 data_analysis: containes the RMD notebook with the whole analysis - code only.

-ChatGPT_prompts: contains prompts and responses document.
+prompts: contains chatgpt prompts and responses document.